-NOAA is acquiring satellite hosting for the Argos-4 instrument in collaboration with CNES, which provides the instrument hardware.
+NOAA is acquiring satellite hosting, from General Atomics, for the Argos-4 instrument in collaboration with CNES, which provides the instrument hardware.
 The mission will launch in 2022.
 CNES will provide the instrument and NOAA is acquiring satellite hosting services for the instrument.
 In addition, ground support and mission operations will be provided by the contractor.

 Instrument Measurement Agency/ Manufacturer

-Argos-4 Instrument N/A French Space
+Argos-4 Instrument Wildlife and ecology French Space

-Agency CNES -
+studies, Agency CNES -

-Supplier Thales

-Alenia Space
+meteorological and Supplier Thales Alenia Space

+oceanographic data,

+commercial fisheries,

+shipping